How to Get a Permit

 Beginning in 2006, Grand Canyon National Park transitioned (read got rid of) the Waiting List, a First-Come First-serve list that had grown to over 8,000 waiters waiting up to 20 years for a launch date, to a lottery system, a new form of waiting list you now may never win.
 In 2005 the National Park Service estimated the time it will take someone to win the new lottery system is as long as the old waiting List.
 Go figure.

 As in the old Waiting List system, there is less demand for "off-peak" travel, and the NPS is having a tough time giving away December and January permits, as always.
-It IS cold down there in the dead of winter.
+It IS cold down there in the dead of winter, so your chances of wining the lottery with 5 points is much better in those months.
+If you only have one point, your chances of winning the lottery over very very small.

 Lotteries for cancellations are occurring throughout the year, and the yearly big lottery for the following year is in February for the noncommercial trips launching in the NEXT calendar year.
 Because the lottery rules and procedures are very complex, RGC has put together a download of NPS web page examples for you to study.
 The download is here.